AeloveRim/SpiritOfGrit/docs/Gameplay Guide.md

 As you play, keep raising your magic skills to gain more school theses and learn more spells.
 You can also create Arcane Resin by experimenting with ingredients in the spellforge, which will work the same as School Theses but allow you to learn spells from any school.
 Read the spellforge mod description (https://www.nexusmods.com/skyrimspecialedition/mods/46482) for more details.
 Creating Arcane Resin through Spellforge usually requires powerful ingredients such as Nirnroot.
 However, some recipes work with large quantities of mundane ingredients (such as 10 units of Bone Meals).
 If you try to experiment with the wrong quantities, you will still learn the recipe for later, with the exact quantity needed.
 If you have a decently valuable alchemy ingredient, try to throw it in the Spellforge and see what happens !

-Other changes compared to base Tahrovin :
-- Triumvirate has been removed
-- [Balance adjustments for Apocalypse](https://www.nexusmods.com/skyrimspecialedition/mods/104987) deals with the worst offenders, such as turning Ocato's Recital into a series of perks or switching Ghostwalk from a novice to an expert spell.
+The following mods are particularly relevant for mage gameplay :
+- [Mysticism](https://www.nexusmods.com/skyrimspecialedition/mods/27839) reworks the vanilla spells.
+- The [Apocalyse](https://www.nexusmods.com/skyrimspecialedition/mods/1090) adds a lot of new spells and [Balance adjustments for Apocalypse](https://www.nexusmods.com/skyrimspecialedition/mods/104987) keeps them sane.
-- Two Darenii spell packs have been added, [Abyss](https://www.nexusmods.com/skyrimspecialedition/mods/83329) and [Arcane](https://www.nexusmods.com/skyrimspecialedition/mods/91602).
+- [Abyss](https://www.nexusmods.com/skyrimspecialedition/mods/83329) and [Arcane](https://www.nexusmods.com/skyrimspecialedition/mods/91602) spell mods from Darenii
 - [Thaumaturgy](https://www.nexusmods.com/skyrimspecialedition/mods/57138) rebalances enchanted items
-- [Sexlab Enchantress](https://www.loverslab.com/files/file/9712-sexlab-enchantress-se) provides sexlab-related versions of the basic illusion spells.
-These spells do not replace the actual basic illusion spells here, there will usually be a regular version and an erotic version of the spell that can be learned separately.
 - The [Spellsiphon](https://www.nexusmods.com/skyrimspecialedition/mods/26627) magic system is available, but not immediately.
 To unlock it, use the Arcane Manual in your inventory, you will need at least 25 Restoration and either 20 Destruction or 20 Conjuration.
 - The [Conduit](https://www.nexusmods.com/skyrimspecialedition/mods/158538) magic system is similarly locked and requires 15 Enchanting, 20 One-handed and 25 in any spellcasting skill to unlock.
 - Various other small additions : [Immersive Bend Will](https://www.nexusmods.com/skyrimspecialedition/mods/62233), [Perception](https://www.nexusmods.com/skyrimspecialedition/mods/7559), [NPCs react to Necromancy](https://www.nexusmods.com/skyrimspecialedition/mods/70428)[/Invisibility](https://www.nexusmods.com/skyrimspecialedition/mods/91480).
-- Sexlab Eager NPCs has been removed, and [Sexlab Romance](https://www.loverslab.com/topic/127240-sexlab-romance-se/) has been added.

 ## Playing a warrior
 The main change you will notice as a warrior is that vanilla weapon blocking has been removed entirely in favor of [Pseudo Physical Weapon Collision and Parry](https://www.nexusmods.com/skyrimspecialedition/mods/100781).
 By default, blocking with a shield still works as normal - hold it in front of you to block.
 However weapons no longer block at all, they can only use the Pseudo-physical parry system by intercepting the enemy's attack.
 By moving the weapon fast enough as you parry or block, you may even stagger the enemy.
 Blocking or parrying will cost Stamina instead of Health.
 Parrying with a weapon will cost stamina if you are slow, but if you move the weapon fast enough you will regain Stamina instead of losing it.
 If you are out of Stamina, weapon parrying becomes impossible and shield blocking starts to use Health instead.

 You will also be able to block and parry arrows and spell projectiles by intercepting them physically.
 While holding trigger, projectiles will be slowed at the cost of a bit of magicka, making that process easier.

-The settings for pseudo-physical parry are less forgiving than the ones in base Tahrovin.
 You will not be able to parry by simply standing still, make sure to move your weapon as you intercept.

 You can throw humanoid enemies either by yanking them with both hands, or by yanking their foot.
 This requires a fair amount of stamina, but not only will it make the enemy vulnerable, if they have 50% health or less it will also give you a brief window while they are down during which you will be able to strip them of their weapon and/or armor, by either grabbing them with both hands or using the gravity glove.
 Some of the new perks in Light and Heavy armor will make you better at throwing enemies around.